nolimitcarter/dotfiles/README.md

   </a>
 </p>

-# dotfiles - Linux environment variables

-nolimitcarter's global configuration files that work on Linux, Mac, and Windows.
+## nolimitcarter's global configuration files that work on Linux, Mac, and Windows.

 **Warning:** This build is passing but will more than likely never be complete.
 It still has a lot of problems with Windows and OS X because the development was done on Linux and some of the aliases are based on bash.
 A lot of the things commented out are WIPs or have been forgotten about.
 I will get to them sometime...